-Technical Support and Distance Education Help Desk and General Support, Assistance, and Ouestions
+Technical Support and Distance Education Help Desk and General Support, Assistance, and Questions

 Technical support services, i.e., Help Desk are available Monday -Friday during regular school terms from 8:00 am until 6:00 pm.
-Please call Kollin O'Dannel at 206-568-4387.
-Email requests for assistance should be sent to: kollin.odannel@sfi.edu.
+Please call Stefanie Jones at 206-568-4387.
+Email requests for assistance should be sent to: stefanie.jones@sfi.edu.
 For any needed support involved with distance education, requests will be responded to as soon as possible.